 If you are conducting historical research, or are reviewing a country's human rights record over time, you may need to consult older reports issued by NGOs, which may be difficult to access online.
 Some older reports are available in print from academic and research libraries.
 Use the tools described below to locate them.

-- Georgetown Law Library Catalog
+- Georgetown Law Library Collection -- Advanced Search Tool

 The library's collection includes more than a thousand country reports published by human rights NGOs in print from the mid 1970s until approximately 2008.
 The majority of these reports were issued by Amnesty International, but reports from other NGOs also are represented.